amadlung/2019-04-11-gwu/index.md

 **ACCESSIBILITY:** We are committed to making this workshop accessible to everybody.
 The workshop organizers have checked that:
   + The room is wheelchair / scooter accessible.
-  +  Accessible restrooms are available.
+  +  Accessible & Gender-Neutral restrooms are available.

 > Materials will be provided in advance of the workshop and large-print handouts are available if needed by notifying the organizers in advance.
 If we can help making learning easier for you (e.g. sign-language interpreters, lactation facilities) please get in touch (using contact details below) and we will attempt to provide them.